SUSE Technical Reference Documentation Contributors Guide #

 Review the proposed structure and naming.

-TipNo directories or files are created until you press ENTER.
-If you want to make changes, press CTRL-C to cancel the planned operation and rerun the script.
+NoteNo directories or files are created until you press ENTER.
+If you press CTRL+C, you cancel the planned operations and return to the command line.

-Confirm that the script has correctly created the structure as intended.
+Confirm that the structure has been created as intended.

 The gssetup.sh